maw501/maw501.github.io/project_edx_ML/_posts/2018-10-21-columbiaX-ML-week5.md

 Feature expansions are a simple idea which every data scientist should be familiar with.

 Feature or basis expansions involve taking a transformation, $\phi(\mathbf{x})$, of the features of the dataset usually in order to capture non-linear behaviour or interactions between features.
 The general idea is for a point $\mathbf{x} \in \mathbb{R}^d$ we map it to a higher dimensional space $\phi(\mathbf{x}) \in \mathbb{R}^D$ where $D > d$.
 Such transformations can be as simple as the squaring of each of the original columns and interaction terms.
-We can then fit a linear model to the enhanced set of features.
+We can then fit a linear model with the new set of features.

-The key motivation for performing such transformations is that after applying the transformation the data can often be linearly separable in the newly enhanced feature space.
+The key motivation for performing such transformations is that after applying the transformation the data can often be linearly separable in the newly enriched feature space.

 However it's usually not obvious which type of feature expansion to perform.
 The manual approach to this is often called feature engineering and usually requires domain knowledge or in-depth exploratory data analysis.